|Date of Birth||17.03.1993|

 He progressed to Japanese Formula 3 and secured second place in the series at the age of 20.
 It was during the 2014 Formula 3 season that he branched out into rallying, adding a campaign in the All Japan Rally Championship to his calendar and taking his first victory in the JN class.

-His potential earned him a full World Rally Car season in 2021, during which he will be under the watchful eye of former Toyota works driver Juho Hänninen.
+In 2021, Katsuta tackled a full World Rally Car season under the watchful eye of mentor and former Toyota works driver Juho Hänninen.